sfeir-open-source/sfeir-school-dbt/docs/markdown/60-quality/40-model-tests.md

 <!-- .slide: class="with-code"-->
-# What about testing models ?
+# What about testing models?

 What can we do so far: